What documents are required for a business line of credit?

 SBA CAPLines are revolving or non-revolving lines of credit available to businesses looking to cover short-term expenses.
 There are several types:

-When applying for an SBA loan, you’ll submit several documents along with your application:
+When applying for an SBA loan, you’ll submit several business line of credit documents along with your application:

-• Profit and loss statement, including schedules from the past three fiscal years
+- Income statement and balance sheets or tax returns from the past three fiscal years

 The bottom line

 Choosing a business line of credit that suits your unique needs can help you to expand responsibly.
-Depending on your lender and how much you are asking to borrow, you may be asked to provide additional documentation.
+What you need to apply for a business line of credit may depend on your lender and how much you are asking to borrow.
+In some cases, you may be asked to provide additional documentation.
 Online lenders tend to ask for less documentation than banks and credit unions.

 Frequently asked questions